Thank you for reading our post, please rate this article at the end.

 An ampere can be expressed through the relationship amperage = wattage/voltage.
 Since we have the amperage and voltage for 30- and 50-amp services, we can easily calculate their maximum wattage after a simple formula rearrangement.

-So, the maximum wattage for 30-amp service would equal 120V x 30A, which is 3,600 watts.
+So, the maximum wattage for a 30-amp service would equal 120V x 30A, which is 3,600 watts.
 For 50-amp service, the maximum wattage would be 2 x 120V x 50A, which is 12,000 watts.
-For 50-amp service, we multiply 120V by 2 since its plug has two 120V wires.
+For 50-amp service, we multiply 120V by 2 since the plug has two 120V wires.

-Our recommended Generators for a 30 amp service are as follows:
+Our recommended Generators for a 30-amp service are as follows:

 Westinghouse 4650 Peak Watt Portable Generator